-2.1 NoLapse in Japanese
+9.2.1 NOLAPSE in Japanese

-Ito and Mester 2013 develop an analysis of the way Japanese utterances are parsed into phonological phrases where NoLAPSE plays a central role in forcing the accentual fall to occur late in the word.
-A virtue of this approach is that the orientation of the accent towards the end of the word is explained by substantive tonal factors, not by stipulated formal right alignment.2 The facts here are well-known since Kubozono (1988, 1989), we illustrate them with phrases consisting of two content words (after Vance 2008:181).
+Ito and Mester (2013) develop an analysis of the way Japanese utterances are parsed into phonological phrases where NoLAPSE plays a central role in forcing the accentual fall to occur late in the word.
+A virtue of this approach is that the orientation of the accent toward the end of the word is explained by substantive tonal factors, not by stipulated formal right alignment.2 The facts here have been well known since Kubozono (1989, 1993), and we illustrate them with phrases consisting of two content words (after Vance 2008: 181).
 The parses assigned to these examples by the theory proposed in Ito and Mester 2013 appear in the second column in (1), where (1cd) crucially involve recursive phrasing, as first recognized by Kubozono.

-(1) S: P: Example: Gloss: 'Hiroshima fish and ...'
-[XP[XPu]u] $({\Phi} u u)$ [[Hiroshima-no] sakana-to] [XP[XPu]a] $(\varphi u a)$ [[Hiroshima-no] tamágo-to] 'Hiroshima eggs and ...' b. $(\varphi (\varphi a) (\varphi a))$ 'Okayama eggs and ...' c.
-[XP [XP a] a][[Okáyama-no] tamágo-to] [XP [XP a] u] $(\varphi (\varphi a) (\varphi u))$ 'Okayama fish and ...' d. [[Okáyama-no] sakana-to]
+(1) S: P: Example: Gloss: a. $\left[{XP}\left[{XP}u\right] u ight]$ (o u u) [[Hiroshima-no] sakana-to] 'Hiroshima fish and' b. $\left[{XP}\left[{XP}u\right] a ight]$ ({\(\phi\)} u a) [[Hiroshima-no] tamágo-to] 'Hiroshima eggs and' c. $[{XP} [{XP} a] a]$ $({\phi} ({\phi} a) ({\phi} a))$ [[Okáyama-nø] tamágo-to] 'Okayama eggs and' d. $[{XP} [{XP} a] u]$ $({\phi} ({\phi} a) ({\phi} u))$ [[Okáyama-no] sakana-to] 'Okayama fish and'

-Here and in what follows, φ stands for "phonological phrase", ω for a "phonological word", a for "accented ω ", u for "unaccented ω ", and syntactic and prosodic phrasing are labelled "S" and "P" and indicated by [...] and (...), respectively.
-The differences between these parses-flat phrasing in (1ab), recursive phrasing in (1cd)), but never exactly mirroring the syntax-are entirely due to the locations of accented and unaccented words.
+Here and in what follows, φ stands for "phonological phrase", ω for a "phonological word", a for "accented ω ", u for "unaccented ω ", and syntactic and prosodic phrasing are labeled "S" and "P" and indicated by [...] and (...). respectively.
+The differences between these parses - flat phrasing in (1ab), recursive phrasing in (1cd)), but never exactly mirroring the syntax - are entirely due to the locations of accented and unaccented words.
 The beginning of a phonological phrase is in Japanese cued by a tonal rise.
 It is always possible, in careful pronunciation, to parse each word as a separate φ , with its own initial rise, but this is not the usual pattern.
-While two a's are each parsed as a separate phrase (because each accent has to be the head of a minimal phrase), u is typically phrased together with an adjacent a or a0 (because one-word phrases violate binarity).
-This is where Kubozono 1988:150-154 discovered a directional asymmetry: While two a1 are phrased together, a2 is only phrased together with a following a3, not with a preceding a4.
-So the results are (1a) (a4) (a6) (a6), but (1d) ((a6)(a7)) with an initial rise at the beginning of the second word and (1b) (a7) without such a rise.
-The data are subject to considerable variation, we focus here exclusively on the majority patterns.
+While two a's are each parsed as a separate phrase (because each accent has to be the head of a minimal phrase), u is typically phrased together with an adjacent a or u (because one-word phrases violate binarity).
+This is where Kubozono (1993: 150-154) discovered a directional asymmetry: While two u's are phrased together, u is only phrased together with a following a, not with a preceding a.
+So the results are (1a)(uu) and (1c)((a))(a)), but (1d) ((a)(u)) with an initial rise at the beginning of the second word and (1b) (ua) without such a rise.
+The data are subject to considerable variation.
+We focus here exclusively on the majority patterns.

-The analysis in Ito and Mester 2013 involves the four constraints in (2).
-Following Elfner 2012:28, we sharpen the definition of matching in the following way: In order for a phonological constituent p to match a syntactic constituent s, p must exhaustively dominate all and only the phonological exponents of the terminal nodes that s exhaustively dominates.
+The analysis in Ito and Mester (2013) involves the four constraints in (2).
+Following Elfner (2012: 28), we sharpen the definition of matching in the following way: In order for a phonological constituent p to match a syntactic constituent s, p must exhaustively dominate all and only the phonological exponents of the terminal nodes that s exhaustively dominates.
 As a result, syntactic constituents introducing no overt terminal elements are invisible to the matching process, and do not need to be separately matched.